Lower Iveagh Royal Black District Chapter No.1 - Instituted 6th October 1848

 He is currently Imperial Grand Chaplain, County Grand Chaplain and District Chaplain.

-Sir Knightt Colin Cunningham holds the position of DCGM and District Registrar.
+Sir Knight Colin Cunningham holds the position of CGM and District Registrar.

 Lecale Royal Black District Chapter No.2 - Instituted 15th July 1854